 Us: What makes for “easy-like-Sunday-morning” marketing?
 Tools that play nicely together.
 Drip integrates natively with nearly 100 other online marketing tools—and we’re still expanding (hello, Magento).
 And with even more possibilities through tools like Zapier, you’re able to automate practically every part of your marketing.

 And what if Drip doesn’t integrate with a platform in your stack?
 No worries—our best-in-biz API (Application Programming Interface) can step in and help you connect Drip to your other tools.

 Dotmailer: When it comes toemail marketing integrations, dotmailer works with numerous platforms such as Magento, Shopify, Salesforce, and Microsoft Dynamics.
 Dotmailer also works with 80+ existing integrations found in its app directory.

 Winner: Dotmailer squeaks out ahead here with its existing Magento integration (although Drip has one on the way).
 However, both platforms have ties to Zapier, so any connection you’re looking for is possible there.

 Us: Does the thought of moving to a new platform make your palms sweat?
 At Drip, we understand that changing up your marketing automation platform can be scary.
-To keep things simple and perspiration-free, we offer three levels of migration help by yours truly, each with different turnaround times.
+To keep things simple and perspiration-free, Drip has 24/7 customer support, videos, articles, webinars, and more to get you started out right.